opencog/learn/attic/run-v3/README-Natural-v3.md

 * Link Grammar takes over the MST parsing from the earlier scheme scripts.
 * Many of the TODO items listed below have been done.

+See the directory containing this README file for the assorted scripts and tools that were part of this process.

 Table of Contents
 ------------------
 1. [Project Summary](#project-summary)